Skip to main content

 Top rankings for Australian business schools: AFR BOSS Best Business School rankings

 The AFR BOSS Best Business Schools ranking (previously BOSS MBA rankings) is the only system in Australia that ranks business schools.
-They bring together 19 separate rankings of institutions and business subjects from the Academic Rankings of World Universities (ARWU), The Times Higher Education (THE) and Quacquarelli Symonds (QS).
-They also take into account the university’s performance in the national evaluation of research, Excellence in Research for Australia.
+The rankings incorporate local metrics, such as student satisfaction, graduate salaries and employment outcomes, and source international data from globally respected university rankings, including the Times Higher Education (THE), Academic Ranking of World Universities (ARWU) and Quacquarelli Symonds (QS).

 What is the AFR BOSS measurement methodology?